adidabakare/pandos/README.md

 ## 🎊 Future Updates

-- [ ] We are working on our adding more web3 storage platforms

-- [ ] NFTs for all media type (Videos, Audio and PDFs)

-- [ ] Working of creating our own decentralize storage system

-- [ ] Get tokens as your share files
+- [ ] Use pandora coin to buy or rent free available premium features such as upgraded streaming quality or content exclusive channels

+- [ ] Users can follow artists and receive notifications when new songs or podcasts are released.

+- [ ] A live video streaming feature that allows artists to interact with their fans or followers in real time.

 ## 🧑🏻 Author